Efficient algorithms for Bayesian Nearest Neighbor Gaussian Processes: Nearest Neighbor Gaussian Processes

 The hierarchical model (\ref{eq:likewy}) or its NNGP analogue impart a nice interpretation to the spatial random effects.
 The latent surface $w(\bs)$ can provide a lot of information about the effect of missing covariates or unobserved physical processes.
 Hence, inference about $\bw$ is often critical for the researchers in order to improve the understanding of the underlying scientific phenomenon.
 Here, we provide a collapsed NNGP model that enjoys the frugality of a low-dimensional MCMC chain but allows for full recovery of the latent random effects.
-We begin with the two-stage hierarchical specification $N(\by \given \bX\bbeta + \bw, \taus \bI) \; N(\bw \given \bzero, \tildebC) $ and circumvent the sampling of $\bw$ in the Gibbs' sampler by marginalizing out $\bw$ to have the collapsed NNGP model
+We begin with the two-stage hierarchical specification $N(\by \given \bX\bbeta + \bw, \taus \bI) \times N(\bw \given \bzero, \tildebC) $ and avoid sampling $\bw$ in the Gibbs' sampler by integrating out $\bw$ to obtain the collapsed NNGP model

 This model has only $p+4$ parameters compared to $n+p+4$ parameters in the hierarchical model.
 We use a conjugate prior $N(\bmu_\beta,\bV_\beta)$ for $\bbeta$, Inverse Gamma priors for the spatial and noise variances, and uniform priors for the range and smoothness parameters.
 We use the $u\given \cdot$ notation to denote the full conditional distribution of any random variable $u$ in the Gibbs' sampler.
 Let $N(i)$ denote the set of indices corresponding to neighbor set of $\bs_i$.
 Observe that, although from Section~\ref{sec:nngp} we know $\tC=(\bI-\bA)^{-1}\bD(\bI-\bA)^{-\top}$, $\bLam$ does not enjoy any such convenient factorization.
 In fact, $\bLam^{-1}$ is also not guaranteed to be sparse, but exploiting the Sherman Woodbury Morrison (SWM) identity, we can write $\bLam^{-1}=\tau^{-2}\bI - \tau^{-4}\bOmega^{-1}$ where $\bOmega=(\tC^{-1}+\tau^{-2}\bI)$ enjoys the same sparsity as $\tC^{-1}$.
 Also, using a familiar determinant identity, we have $\det(\bLam) = \tau^{2n} \det(\tC) \det(\bOmega)$.